 Los Angeles: Growing Up with Character

 Los Angeles is entering a new phase of growth and physical transformation, as a postwar landscape defined largely by open space and low-rise buildings gives way to the demand for density.
-As new investment in infrastructure, public transportation, and housing moves forward, this evolution of our city's fabric will inevitably affect historic places.
+Few large cities can lay claim to L.A.’s recent investment in public transit infrastructure and expansion.
+Los Angeles is changing at a rapid pace, and this will inevitably affect historic places.

 How do we plan for this change and manage it in a thoughtful way, so that the places we cherish are retained as an integral part of this new wave of development, rather than being needlessly thrown away?